reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 - **Rendering code** (introduced in [Describing the UI](/learn/describing-the-ui)) lives at the top level of your component.
 This is where you take the props and state, transform them, and return the JSX you want to see on the screen.
 [Rendering code must be pure.](/learn/keeping-components-pure) Like a math formula, it should only _calculate_ the result, but not do anything else.

-- **Event handlers** (introduced in [Adding Interactivity](/learn/adding-interactivity)) are nested functions inside your components that *do* things rather than just calculate them.
+- **Event handlers** (introduced in [Adding Interactivity](/learn/adding-interactivity)) are nested functions inside your Components that *do* things rather than just calculate them.
 An event handler might update an input field, submit an HTTP POST request to buy a product, or navigate the user to another screen.
 Event handlers contain ["side effects"](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) (they change the program's state) caused by a specific user action (for example, a button click or typing).

 Sometimes this isn't enough.
-Consider a `ChatRoom` component that must connect to the chat server whenever it's visible on the screen.
+Consider a `ChatRoom` Component that must connect to the chat server whenever it's visible on the screen.
 Connecting to a server is not a pure calculation (it's a side effect) so it can't happen during rendering.
 However, there is no single particular event like a click that causes `ChatRoom` to be displayed.

 ***Effects* let you specify side effects that are caused by rendering itself, rather than by a particular event.** Sending a message in the chat is an *event* because it is directly caused by the user clicking a specific button.
-However, setting up a server connection is an *Effect* because it should happen no matter which interaction caused the component to appear.
+However, setting up a server connection is an *Effect* because it should happen no matter which interaction caused the Component to appear.
 Effects run at the end of a [commit](/learn/render-and-commit) after the screen updates.
-This is a good time to synchronize the React components with some external system (like network or a third-party library).
+This is a good time to synchronize the React Components with some external system (like network or a third-party library).

 <Note>